 5> if this DRB is an AM DRB:

-6> after the end of this procedure, trigger the PDCP entity of this DRB to perform data recovery as specified in TS 38.323 [5], after applying the LTM configuration in ltm-CandidateConfig within LTM-Candidate IE in ltm-Config or ltm-ConfigNRDC;
+6> trigger the PDCP entity of this DRB to perform data recovery as specified in TS 38.323 [5];

 [Comments]:

 [Rapporteur] True, it seems there is a repetition, but the procedural text does not seems to be wrong.
 I prefer to keep it as it is unless we find some problem (since part of this text is there also for Rel-18).